Moths of North Carolina

 Adult ID Requirements: Identifiable only by close inspection of structural features or by DNA analysis.

 Immatures and Development: The larvae are leaf-tiers that most commonly feed on oaks, including oak seedlings.
+They can commonly be found sandwiched between portions of two overlapping leaves where they skeletonized the leaves.
 Local populations are multivoltine, with the first generation beginning during or shortly after the spring leaf-out.
 Carroll and Kearby (1978) found larvae in Missouri from April through November.
 At their study site, the larvae from the last brood overwintered and tied together newly emerging leaves, then skeletonized the surfaces (Marquis et al., 2019).
 Second and third generation caterpillars form silk-lined tunnels in leaf ties after the leaves toughen.
 Carroll and Kearby (1978) found pupae in leaf ties, and the final brood produced pupae that overwintered in the leaf litter.
 Adults of the first brood emerged from April to June, and the second brood flew in July and August.
 The mature larvae are rather boldly marked.
 The head and prothoracic shield are black, and the mesothorax is chocolate brown.
 The metathorax has a white anterior portion that contrasts with the chocolate brown posterior portion.
 The prothoracic legs are as dark as the mesothorax and metathoracic legs.
 The abdomen has a whitish ground color that is overlain with w-shaped, reddish-brown dorsal markings and a thin subdorsal line of the same color.
 The anal shield is usually solid chocolate brown, but sometimes spotted black (Marquis et al., 2019).

 Larvae ID Requirements: Identifiable from good quality photos, especially where associated with known host plants.